lostintangent/gistpad/README.md

   - `onSave`: Will re-run the playground when you save a file.
   - `never`: Don't automatically re-run the playground, and instead, only run it when the `GistPad: Run Playground` command is executed.

 - `GistPad > Playground: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.
+Defaults to `true`.

 - `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.
+Defaults to `true`.

 - `GistPad > Playground: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
 Can be set to one of the following values: